Table Of Contents

 Active Buyers vs Passive Buyers

-One important step here is to separate Active buyers, who are already engaged in a buyers journey and have an intent to buy from Passive buyers, who are people who are not yet ready to buy but may be in the future.
+It’s important to separate Active Buyers, who are on their buyer’s journey and intend to purchase, from Passive Buyers, who aren’t buyers yet but may be in the future.

 The experience we want to provide here is that feeling of giving a name to a problem they didn’t know they had.
 Share an insight or content with the Passive buyer to help them and this will leave them with a great impression.